Tips for Professional-Quality Results

 - Seeds can be sown directly into the retail container OR sown into a plug tray and transplant into the retail container, 2–3 weeks later, to finish.

-- Refer to Johnny's Growing Information, located on our website and seed package backs, for variety-specific sowing recommendations.
+- Refer to our Key Growing Information for Herbs or the seed packet backs, for variety-specific sowing recommendations.

 Crop Production Time-Table for Container Herbs